 At the end of FYE 2001 only a few state pension plans had unfunded liabilities, and many were overfunded or around 100% funded.
 For states that entered this century with those unfunded liabilities, what share of their funding shortfalls today are actually a legacy of 20th century funding policy decisions as opposed to being related to policies and experiences over the past two decades?

-Understanding answers to these questions could help inform how funding policies should be designed going forward, such as whether or not “legacy” unfunded liabilities should be paid off using a different time frame than contemporarily developed funding shortfalls.
+Understanding answers to these questions about public pension debt sources could help inform how funding policies should be designed going forward, such as whether or not “legacy” unfunded liabilities should be paid off using a different time frame than contemporarily developed funding shortfalls.